 The Langkawi Archipelago is part of the southernmost end of an incredibly beautiful string of islands that dot the western coastline of the Isthmus of Kra along the Andaman Sea.
 Langkawi has been described as “an insanely beautiful island”.

-As an indication of the islands rich biodiversity one only has compare Langkawi with Australia.
-The Langkawi archipelago encompass an area of nearly 400 square miles while the continent of Australia is 2.97 square miles in area.
+As an indication of the islands, rich biodiversity one only has compared Langkawi with Australia.
+The Langkawi archipelago encompasses an area of nearly 400 square miles while the continent of Australia is 2.97 square miles in area.

 The number of species of butterflies on Langkawi is nearly 535 species, while the number of species in Australia is just under 450 species!
 Consequently one can conclude that in proportional terms the vegetation in Australia must be poor in species.

 For many years now, a few Entomologist and Botanist from all over the world have kept knowledge of Langkawi to themselves as their best kept little secret.
-Tourism has become the main industry on the Island with ecotourism playing an ever increasingly part to that.
+Tourism has become the main industry on the Island with ecotourism playing an ever-increasing part to that.